 - Victim Support

-There are people who can speak to you in KURDISH, ARABIC and FARSI who want to help you.
+KMEWO staff members can speak to you in KURDISH, ARABIC and FARSI and want to help you.

 What you do next is always your decision.